Gender selective abortions have skewed birthrates, so millions of men will never find wives, potentially causing strife.

 |Women dead after mass sterilisation in India|

-Amar Singh, Chhattisgarh’s deputy health director, said preliminary results from autopsies were expected to be released later on Wednesday.
+The apparent cause of death was either blood poisoning or haemorrhagic shock, which occurs when a person has lost too much blood, Amar Singh, Chhattisgarh’s deputy health director, said, though the preliminary results from autopsies were expected to be released later on Wednesday.

-The vast majority of patients are poor women who are usually paid a one-time incentive fee to undergo the surgery.
+The vast majority of patients are poor women who are usually paid a one-time incentive fee to undergo the surgery of about $10-$20.

 Activists blame the incentive payments for leading health authorities to pressure patients into surgery rather than advising them on other forms of contraception.

 Sulakshana Nandi, an activist of the People’s Health Movement, told Al Jazeera that often doctors try to rush through the surgeries in order to hit target numbers; a death in these camps is actually quite common.

 “It’s very unhygenic.
 They use the same surgical tools for lots of women.
 After the surgery, some women are left to lay on the floor,” she said.

 “Money is not the incentive for them.
 These women want believe in family planning.”